champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.8.md

 Just as the federal government controls the money supply to manage the economy, it also adjusts interest rates for the same purpose.
 The interest rate is the payment that a lender charges when someone borrows money.
 Interest rates are calculated as a percentage.
 For example, if you borrow $100 at a 5 percent interest rate, you would have to pay back $105 after one year.

 To manage the economy, the federal government sometimes varies interest rates.
 If the economy is weak, the government may lower interest rates.
-This makes it easier for individuals and businesses to get-l:o-c1ns to start or expand businesses and purchase goods.
+This makes it easier for individuals and businesses to get locations to start or expand businesses and purchase goods.
 If the economy is growing too rapidly, the government may increase interest rates in order to slow economic activity and fight inflation.

 ## The Federal Reserve System